 The need for end user security training

-Remote work has made preventing cyber attacks more difficult.
-As workforces and data systems have become more spread out, companies have taken on more attack surface, giving bad actors more options to exploit.
+Remote work has made preventing attacks more difficult.
+As workforces and data systems have become more spread out, companies have taken on more attack surface while combating more forms of threatware, giving threat actors more options to exploit.
 This change in the workforce has put more responsibility on a company's employees (end users), but many companies lag behind in terms of end user security training.